Our advisors frequently speak to callers who are unhappy with a builder or other tradesman and the standard of their work.

 Making a complaint

 If the issues are difficult to sort out it may be possible to arrange mediation with the assistance of a trade body.
 If your builder is a member of the Federation of Master Builders (FMB) you may have a FMB contract and, as a result, be able to use their dispute resolution service.
 You could also complain to the Consumer Ombudsman which provides dispute resolution for property industries.
 You can find out more about it here.
-This is available for contracts made after 1 January 2015.

 It is sometimes the case that relations break down to such an extent that you may be left with half-completed work or work that needs to be redone.
 In these cases, in order to make a claim against the builder for the cost of any remedial work it will first be necessary to get another professional to inspect and report on the work and obtain quotes for the necessary works to be completed.
 It will be this report and the quotes which will form the basis of any claim.
 It is also very important to take photographs as a record of the work.